Rajendhiran/LoginFlowForServer/README.md

 ```

 ### Reset Password
 This happens when user requests for *forget password* feature.
-The flow of this is that `client` mobile application calls forgetting password api which in turn sends out email to the user to verify authenticity of request.
+The flow of this is that `client` mobile application calls forgetting password API which in turn sends out email to the user to verify authenticity of request.
 This is as far as the client app does the job, and the rest will be based upon web interface.

 ```
-1. App requests password change (through api) to server.
+1. app requests password change (through API) to server.
-2. Server sends out email for user to verify
+2. server sends out email for user to verify
-3. User receives email and activates the link
+3. user receives email and activates the link
-4. User (standing on the page from previous clicked email link) changes the new password.
+4. user (standing on the page from previous clicked email link) changes the new password.
-5. The page shows 'success action' and does nothing else
+5. page shows 'success action' and does nothing else
-6. User needs to switch to the app manually
+6. user needs to switch to the app manually
 ```

 #### Resetting Password API
 Server needs to implement the following API so that client can request in case of forgetting password:

 * Endpoint: `/api/v1/user/forget_password`
 * Method: `POST`
 * Params: `*email`